01 of 11

-To begin shaping miniature bells start with a ball of your modelling material.
-For the dolls house scale handbell I used a ball just a bit smaller than 1/4 inch across.
-The amount of material you need will depend somewhat on how thin you can work the walls of your bell.
-If you want solid bells you will need more material than for hollow bells.
+To begin shaping miniature bells start with a ball of your modeling material.
+For the dolls house scale handbell, we used a ball just a bit smaller than 1/4 inch across.
+The amount of material you need will depend somewhat on how thin you can work on the walls of your bell.
+If you want solid bells, you will need more material than for hollow bells.

 04 of 11

 Use your ball headed embossing tool to gently spread the bottom third of your modeling material (polymer clay) into the rim of the miniature bell.
 Try to find photos of the type of bell you would like to make, as they all have slightly different shapes.
 Keep the rim as evenly round as possible while you are shaping it.Continue to 5 of 11 below.